bthate/opbot/README.rst

  DESCRIPTION
          OPBOT is a pure python3 IRC chat bot that can run as a background daemon for 24/7 a day presence in a IRC channel.
-You can use it to display RSS feeds, program your own commands for  it, have it log objects on disk and search.
+You can use it to display RSS feeds, relay udp packet data to IRC channel, program your own commands for it and have it log objects to disk for persistence.

          If you want to run the bot 24/7 you can install OPBOT as a service for the systemd daemon.
 You can do this by copying the following into